apache/mesos/docs/reservation.md

 Suppose we want to reserve 8 CPUs and 4096 MB of RAM for the `ads` role on a slave with id=`<slave_id>` (note that it is up to the user to find the ID of the slave that hosts the desired resources; the request will fail if sufficient unreserved resources cannot be found on the slave).
+In this case, the principal included in the request will be the principal of an authorized operator rather than the principal of a framework registered under the `ads` role.
 We send an HTTP POST request to the `/reserve` HTTP endpoint like so:

         $ curl -i \
           -u <operator_principal>:<password> \